Tutorial#

 $ python src/main.py --config configs/causal_gan.cfg --create_grn

-Once done, you will see the properties of the created GRN.
+Once done, you will see success messages and the properties of the created GRN.

 Using 63 TFs for GRN inference.